 - When using the designated equestrian parking area please pull all the way forward into space, while allowing enough room for the rig in front to safely load or unload their horses.

-- The maximum capacity of 14 trailers was calculated with rigs parking right next to one another, but this option does not allow for horses to be staged tied to the trailers.
+- The maximum capacity of 14 trailers was calculated with rigs parking right next to one another, but this option can work if all the rigs pull in the same way.
+This staggers the horse trailers allowing for room to stage the horses.

 - Please be sure to pick out your horse’s feet at home and clean up any manure or shavings spilled onto the asphalt in the parking lot or on the paved roads connected to the parking lot and in the equestrian parking area.
 You will find tools provided near the restrooms to help you clean up.